Lights Out (2011 TV series)

-Lights Out is an American television boxing drama series from the FX network in the United States.
+Lights Out is an American boxing drama television series from the FX network in the United States.
 It stars Holt McCallany as Patrick "Lights" Leary, a New Jersey native, and former heavyweight champion boxer who is considering a comeback.
-The series premiered on January 11, 2011 at 10 p.m.
+The series premiered on January 11, 2011, at 10 p.m.
 ET/PT.
 On March 24, 2011, FX announced the cancellation of the show.
 The final episode aired on April 5.

 Plot synopsis

 An aging, former world heavyweight champion, Patrick "Lights" Leary is an extremely proud, good-hearted Irish American who is struggling to find his identity after retiring from his beloved boxing.
 After years of wear and tear in the ring, he is diagnosed with pugilistic dementia (a neurological disorder that affects boxers who suffered too many hits to the head, gradually causing memory loss and constant headaches).
 Now, Lights is struggling to support his family (a wife and three daughters) and their comfortably secure lifestyle in Bayonne, New Jersey, after his amoral and incompetent brother/business manager squanders Lights' life savings.
 Running out of ways—and time—to earn enough money to re-secure his family's future, Leary must decide whether to either: accept the brutal and demeaning job of debt collector for a local racketeer; or, launch a long shot, health-risking, comeback for the huge payday that would result from becoming "the champ" once again.